francozanek29/product-review-microservices/README.md

 1. Clone The master branch  using the below command  `` git clone https://github.com/francozanek29/product-review-microservices.git ``
 2. Make sure you have docker run on your machine [Docker website](https://www.docker.com/)
 3. Run the powershell script ``startproyect.sh`` to run all the commands and mount the docker images needed.
-4. Run the powershell script ``docker-compose exec commercial_db sh -c 'chmod u+x /database/seed-db.sh && /database/seed-db.sh' `` this will populate the database with some test data.
+4. When the 3 containers are up and running --> run the powershell script ``docker-compose exec commercial_db sh -c 'chmod u+x /database/seed-db.sh && /database/seed-db.sh' `` this will populate the database with some test data.
 5. As a result from steps 3 y 4, you will have running on your docker 3 containers:
      1. ms_commercial-db: In which the database is running.
 This is running on port 5000.
      2. ms_review-service: In which the code to access the database and handle the review information is running.
 This is running on port 4000.